 In this case a surgical sperm collection is conducted to retrieve sperm from the epididymis or testis.
 One sperm can then be injected, using intracytoplasmic sperm injection, into the eggs collected from the female partner as part of an IVF cycle.

-Should I have a vasectomy reversal or IVF?
+- Should I have vasectomy reversal or IVF?

 For the right candidate a vasectomy reversal can be an effective procedure to help a couple conceive after a vasectomy.

 When deciding whether to have a vasectomy reversal or use assisted reproductive technology it is worth considering the following factors:

 - How long has it been since the original reversal and what type of surgery was it?
 This can affect the technical success of the reversal.